MarcusMachaba/SarsTechnicalAssessment/README.md

 | `Toggle switch`    | Clicking toggle swaps between ascending/descending order     |
 | `Long input`       | Input like `1000,999,...` → Handle performance and rendering |

-> 💡 *Consider using Jest and React Testing Library (RTL) for component/unit testing.*
+> 💡 *Can additionally use Jest and React Testing Library (RTL) for component/unit testing.*

 ---